AthennaMind/opnsense-exporter/README.md

 ### Exporters

-Gathering metrics for specific subsystems can be disabled with the following following flags:
+Gathering metrics for specific subsystems can be disabled with the following flags:

 - `--exporter.disable-arp-table` - Disable the scraping of ARP table.
 Defaults to `false`.
 - `--exporter.disable-cron-table` - Disable the scraping of Cron tasks.
+Defaults to `false`.
+- `--exporter.disable-wireguard` - Disable the scraping of Wireguard service.
 Defaults to `false`.

 To disable the exporter metrics itself use the following flag: